 At its core, wayfinding is about user experiences.
 Technology has become so portable.
-It’s time to consider how destination marketers can bring more usable information to their guests where they are, and when they need it.
+It’s time to consider how destination marketers can bring more usable information to their guests where they are, and when they want and need it.
 Here are a few things to consider doing to assist visitors outside of the visitor center.

 Utilize Interactive Kiosks as Pop-Up Virtual Visitor Centers

 Delivering rich and ever-changing content on maps makes an investment in interactive kiosks one possible option for creating seamless visitor experiences.
 Touch screen technology can not only deliver directions to a theater or concert venue, but also deliver showtimes, upcoming events and make it easy to book tickets.
 With the growing popularity of pop-up shops, food truck events and local festivals, promoting these sought-after tourist magnets, on the fly and with directions, is marketing gold.
 Consider placing kiosks in heavily visited areas or temporarily in places that will have high traffic for specific events.
 Develop your kiosk to act as a virtual concierge and extend your resources to visitors outside of the welcome center.

 Chatbots are being built with the traveler in mind.

-Employ Geo Fencing Technology to Assist Your Wayfinding Efforts
+Employ Geofencing to Assist Your Wayfinding Efforts

 One of the most widely known uses for geofencing comes in the form of popular social networking apps.
-Location-based filters, stickers and other shareable content are all made possible with geofencing.
+Location-based filters, stickers and other shareable content are all made possible through geofencing.
 SnapChat — and recently released SnapMap — have capitalized on the desire to share activities based on location.
 Many communities and neighborhoods have designed filters that mark user photos with their promoted event.
 There’s an Around Me tab in Stories where geofencing enables users to see stories posted in the area fenced.
-There’s also Geo Story, where Snapchatters can add to stories within Geofenced areas.
+There’s also Geo Story, where Snapchatters can add to stories within geofenced areas.
 Stakeholders in areas frequently hosting younger visitors should consider strategically utilizing this tool.

 Sponsored interaction has been moderate, but user-generated imagery and stories can build positive buzz for your destination.
 And much like light pole banners, location-based filters, stickers and other shareable content can bring brand recognition to your area.

 The beauty of technology-assisted wayfinding is, that in addition to directing visitors to desired locations, it has the ability to reveal all your community has to offer on the journey, on-demand.